AnujPandey10/anuj-pandey.github.io/index.md

 ---
-layout: single
+layout: home
-title: "Hi, I’m Anuj Pandey"
+title: Anuj Pandey
-author_profile: true
 ---

-I work at the intersection of **Data Science, Artificial Intelligence, and Pharmaceutical Manufacturing**.
+I work at the intersection of **Data Science, AI, and Pharmaceutical Manufacturing**.

-My work focuses on applying **statistics, machine learning, and domain knowledge** to solve real-world problems in:
+My focus is on applying **statistics, machine learning, and process understanding** to real-world bioprocess and insulin manufacturing problems.
-- Bioprocess optimization
-- Insulin & peptide manufacturing
-- Quality by Design (QbD)
-- AI-assisted decision-making in pharma

-This site is a space where I:
+This site is where I share:
-- Share my projects and research work
+- Applied projects from industry
-- Write short professional notes
+- Technical notes and learnings
-- Document learnings from applied AI in industry
+- Practical perspectives on AI in regulated environments